Where Can You See The Title Tag?

 Title Tag Uniqueness

-Your page titles should also be unique for every page.
+Your page titles should also be unique for every web page.

-A lot of people mess this up if they’re doing back-end engineering for a web application and they’re writing titles that are static across all their pages.
+A lot of people mess this up when they’re doing back-end engineering for a web application.
+They write page titles that are static across all their web pages.

-A lot of eCommerce content management systems also do this poorly.
-For example, they’ll scale out a bunch of category pages that use the exact same title.
+There also are many eCommerce content management systems that do this poorly.
+For example, they’ll scale out a bunch of product pages that use the same title.
 That’s not good, either.

-Rule of thumb here is that every URL should have a unique title tag and it should be about the topic of that page.
+The point to always keep in mind while writing SEO titles here is that every URL should have a unique title tag that should be about the content of the page.